History of Kennett Township

 Meeting House

-The meeting house, now listed on the National Historic Register, with its well-kept burying ground, is located east of Hamorton at the entrance to Kendal-at-Longwood and is open for worship in the summer.
-Hamorton, an important crossroads commercial center in the early and mid-19th century, was listed in the National Register of Historic Places in April, 1990.
+The meeting house, now recognized on the National Historic Register, features a meticulously maintained burial ground and sits to the east of Hamorton, marking the entrance to Kendal-at-Longwood.
+It welcomes worshippers during the summer months.
+Hamorton, once a bustling commercial hub during the early and mid-19th century, earned its place on the National Register of Historic Places in April 1990.

 Longwood Meeting House